shaps80/Peek/README.md

 ## Less Code
 Thanks to an all new architecture Peek is also now smaller.
 Providing more features with much less code, leaving a very small footprint on your application.

-# What is Peek?

-Peek is an open source framework that provides runtime inspection of your application while its running on your device (or Simulator).

-- Developers can use Peek to inspect their user interfaces at runtime.
-- Designers can verify that the applications meets their design specifications.
-- Testers and QA can check accessibility identifiers, validate behaviour and report issues.

-Peek is a tool to aide you at all stages of your development process.

 # Ready to get started?

 ## Designers & Testers